sul-dlss/dlme/README.md

 Then rerun the commands above for starting docker.

-In some cases Docker containers may get stale and more thourough steps may be required.
+In some cases Docker containers may get stale and more thorough steps may be required.
 To completely clear all docker containers, pull new ones, and install packages:

 ```console
 docker system prune -a -f --volumes